The fortress church of Notre Dame de l’Assomption in Beaumont de Lomagne in southern Gothic style with its Toulouse octagonal bell tower

-Born like the city, around 1280, from the will of the monks of Grandselve, the Church of Our Lady of the Assumption followed the rise of its people, its wars, its famines, its struggles, religious and fratricidal, its festivals .
+Born like the bastide, the Church of Our Lady of the Assumption of Beaumont de Lomagne followed the rise of its people, its wars, its famines, its struggles, religious and fratricidal, its festivals… Fortress, cathedral, necropolis , fodder store, church, it crossed, not without damage, all the storms.

 Every day throughout the year between 10 am and 6 pm.